NullSleep/Data-Structures-and-Algorithms-in-Swift/README.md

 - Dictionary trades away the ability to maintain the order of its elements for fast insertion and searching.

-## CHAPTER 3
+## CHAPTER 3: COMPLEXITY

 Will it scale?

 This age-old question is always asked during the design phase of software development and comes in several flavors.
 For instance, from an architectural standpoint, scalability refers to how flexible your app is as your feature set increases.
 From a database standpoint, scalability is about the capability of a database to handle an increasing amount of data and users.

 For algorithms, scalability refers to how the algorithm performs in terms of execution time and memory usage as the input size increases.

+### Time Complexity
-When you're working with a small amount of data, an expensive algorithm may still feel fast.
-However, as the amount of data increases, an expensive algorithm becomes crippling.
-So how bad can it get?
-Understanding how to quantify this is an important skill for you to know.
+For small amounts of data, even the most expensive algorithm can seem fast due to the speed of modern hardware.
+However, as data increases, cost of an expensive algorithm becomes increasingly apparent.
+Time complexity is a measure of the time required to run an algorithm as the input size increases.

+#### Constant time
+A constant time algorithm is one that has the same running time regardless of the size of the input.
+The Big O notation for constant time is O(1).

+#### Linear time
+As the input array increases in size, the number of iterations that the for loop makes is increased by the same amount.